ikoniqoz/nitrodocs/content/modules/users.md

 ## Managing User Groups and Permissions

-By default, PyroCMS comes with two user groups:
+By default, NitroCMS comes with two user groups:

 * **Administrators** - These are admins of your site and have access to everything on the back end.
 * **Users** - These are basic users of your site and only have access to the front end.